nelci592/reporting-docs/designing-reports/report-structure/map/how-to/how-to-add-shapemapseries-to-the-map-item.md

               `RangeMax` that determine the minimum and maximum values of the respective data range.

-1. Setup the [P:Telerik.Reporting.GraphSeriesBase.ColorPalette]() property in order to define a range of colors that will be used when displaying the data points.
-In the most cases the [T:Telerik.Reporting.Drawing.GradientPalette]() will be the best choice.
+1. Setup the [ColorPalette](/reporting/api/Telerik.Reporting.GraphSeriesBase#collapsible-Telerik_Reporting_GraphSeriesBase_ColorPalette) property in order to define a range of colors that will be used when displaying the data points.
+In the most cases the [GradientPalette](/reporting/api/Telerik.Reporting.Drawing.GradientPalette) will be the best choice.

 1.